BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 Here is the updated playground with the encryption helpers: https://playground.babylonjs.com/#GBRNEJ#2

-So now if we call `encryptSourceCode` with the passphrase `secret` (I am better at choosing my passwords trust me) on the string we derived from `secretFunction`, we get something like this:
+So now when calling `encryptSourceCode` with the passphrase `secret` (my passwords are more secure than that, trust me) on the string we derived from `secretFunction`, we get something like this:

 ```json
 {